 - how much you pay in fees (see SuperGuide article Comparing super funds: 10 fees and charges you need to know about)

-- level of insurance coverage (see SuperGuide article Life insurance and super: 10 things you should know)
+- level of insurance coverage (see SuperGuide article Life insurance and super: 10 facts you should know)

 - number of investment options each super fund offers (see SuperGuide article Super control: How to switch your super account’s investment option)

 - each fund’s investment performance (see SuperGuide articles Super stars!
 Top 30 super funds over 5 years and Top 10 performing super funds for 2018 calendar year (and previous years) and Top 10 performing super funds for 2017/2018 financial year (and previous years)).

 For more general information, see SuperGuide article Fund choice: Comparing super funds in 8 steps.